Prepare your environment

 ARN is stored as a label in your Red Hat organization while the user-role

 ARN is stored as a label inside your Red Hat user account.
-Red Hat uses these ARN labels to confirm that the user is a valid account holder and that the correct permissions are available to perform the necessary tasks in the AWS account.
+Red Hat uses these ARN labels to confirm that the user is a valid account holder and that the correct permissions are available to perform provisioning tasks in the AWS account.

-You can link your AWS account to existing IAM roles by using the Red Hat OpenShift Service on AWS (ROSA) CLI, rosa
+You can associate or link your AWS account with existing IAM roles by using the ROSA CLI, rosa

 .